Dschuli/yamlBash/README.md

 - When using the -f / --file parameter, the following applies:
   - If the file contains a single line (trailing blank lines are ignored), the content of that line will be handeled like a -v parameter.
   - If the file has more than one line, the content will be treated as sub-mapping and the corresponding lines will get inserted as-is (including comments) after the target key, replacing any value/sub-mapping in the original yaml file.
 Indention of those new lines is adjusted to fit into the original structure as below:
-      Any (starting; line 1) indent in the value file will be removed and replaced by the next level of indent of the target key.
+      - Any (starting; line 1) indent in the value file will be removed and replaced by the next level of indent of the target key.
 This additional indent will be detected in the original file.
 If nothing can be detected, a default indent (set in the script; usually 2 spaces) will be used.
 - Other forms of YAML structures and notations (e.g. lists, block or flow style) will not be changed, but left as-is.
 - No support for multi-line strings.
-Todos:
-- When using a file as value parameter, it can contain a structure to be used as value of the key to be altered.
-	In this case it contains multiple lines (including comments), that will get added to the yaml file.
-  The indention of the lines will be normalized, where the first line indention is normalized to 0.
-In the target yaml file those lines lines will get indented at the key line level + 1 standard indention (derived from the first indention in the target file with a default of 2 spaces).
-Additional indention will be kept as in the value file.

-ymf.sh uses stdIn and stdOut to allow piping to implement multiple changes.
-Check out the provided example
+ymf.sh uses stdIn and stdOut to allow piping / redirection to implement multiple changes to a yaml file.
+Check out the provided example script.
-	FloForTenX.sh,
-which implements the original use case.

     Help for yamlBash.sh:
       Function: Replace value for a (nested) key identified by the "key" parameter in a yaml file